RCN-ECS/CnGV/notebook/20201116_MA_Fixes&Finesses.md

 ## Issue #5: Targeted sampling of parameter space

-## KEL note: to help with this, I need more information on what was tried previously and what your rationale is for these choices.
+#### KEL note: to help with this, I need more information on what was tried previously and what your rationale is for these choices.
 I know we switched to the shotgun approach because the parameter space was not well sampled.
 The points 1 and 2 below look good, but I don't follow the rationale for 3.
-Is the delta_env randomly sampled?
+Is the delta_env randomly sampled?~~

+#### MA response: Rationale for 3 - you mentioned that for the paired common garden design, we lacked samples near CovGE = 1 and -1.
+The original scaled gradient for the clustering term was an idea to improve representation from those regions.

 I will generate a dataframe of starting parameters with the following per replicate (I run 10 replicates in total)